 How Long do Chickens Live?

-Sadly, commercial breeds are bred for high rates of lay and short lives.
+Commercial breeds are bred for high rates of lay and short lives.
 They usually succumb to egg peritonitis before the age of three.
-However, if you get them treated (assuming they respond), or choose older breeds less prone to ‘internal lay’, your chickens can live 8-9 years.
-Read more about egg peritonitis here.
+Heritage breeds have longer lifespans and can reach 8-9 years of age.

 The most important thing to know about sick chickens is that they usually show no obvious sign of illness.
 Like the majority of ‘prey’ species, they are adapted to show no weakness to potential predators and will act normally until very late in a disease process.
 They may be a little quieter, and eat less, but will usually continue to walk around and peck at food like the others.

 So how do you tell if a chicken is sick?
 There may be specific signs like sneezing or diarrhoea, or your chicken may just be quiet, fuffed up and not laying.
 Our guide to the signs of illness in chickens cover all the things to look for.

 By weighing them regularly you can often identify sickness earlier, as they will lose weight when unwell.
 By owning a set of baby scales (easily purchased on eBay!), you can train your chickens to stand in them once a week for a weigh-in.
-Once recorded on graph paper, app (Loggr pictured left) or a spreadsheet this gives a good idea of trends over time so you can identify any birds in trouble and get them to your chicken vet.
+This gives a good idea of trends over time so you can identify any birds in trouble and get them to your chicken vet.

 Chickens are just as prone to disease as any other animals, and many of their diseases are made better by good management (see respiratory infections, for example).
 See the feeding guide at Feeding chickens to help you feed your chickens for health.
 Their coops should be out of the weather so that they should never have to roost on mouldy bedding.
 This helps prevent fungal air sacculitis.